 \subsection{Trajectory extraction}

 While generated videos could be directly evaluated in terms of 3D consistency~\citep{liu2024evalcrafter} or other pixel-level generation properties~\citep{nvidia2025cosmosworldfoundationmodel}, such evaluations are limited to visual and geometric realism of the generated videos.
 Instead, we are interested in how well these videos conform to physical laws.
-This means that we need to extract the relevant physical state variables, such as positions of objects, velocities, accelerations, masses, and so on.
-Thus, it is essential to transform the generated videos into perfect state variables of the depicted objects and their trajectories, which can then be further analyzed.
+This means that we need to extract the relevant physical state variables, such as the positions of objects, velocities, accelerations, masses, and other derived quantities.
+Thus, it is essential for further analysis to transform the generated videos into estimated state representations of the depicted objects and their trajectories.

-A supervised object-tracking model would work well for specific video domains.
-However, for unseen generated videos, we need more general methods for reliable processing.
-Thus, we propose leveraging a vision foundation model for zero-shot object segmentation and tracking.
-In particular, we use Segment Anything 2 (SAM2)~\citep{ravi2024sam}, a promptable segmentation and tracking model for images and videos that provides 2D masks.
-We label the first frames of the videos in our dataset using positive and negative clicks as spatial prompts and verify the segmentation before tracking the object throughout the video.
-Finally, we extract center-of-mass 2D coordinates by averaging object mask centers.
-In addition, to check if objects have consistent depth (necessary for using only 2D coordinates for our physical scores, see App.~\ref{app:depth}), we estimate relative object depth using Depth Anything~V2~\citep{depth_anything_v2} to predict depth values for the corresponding masks from SAM2~(see Fig.~\ref{fig:pipeline} for illustration).
+As we need to track objects in both real-world and generated videos, with Segment Anything 2 (SAM-2)~\citep{ravi2025sam} we reliably obtain 2D masks for any type of object in a zero-shot manner, using the Depth Anything~\citep{depth_anything_v2,lin2026depth} screen for large depth variation.
+We annotate the first frame of our videos in the dataset with positive and negative labels.
+Given the masks generated by SAM-2 we extract the centroid of the object(s) (center of mass) in the video, at each frame of the video.
+In Appendix \app{app:depth} we provide a comprehensive robustness analysis showing that Morpheus is robust against tracking error accumulation.\looseness=-1

-For velocity, acceleration and angular velocity, we employ the \emph{central difference method} ~\cite{swanson1992central}.
-To further reduce the noise, generated by the imperfections in the tracking pipeline, we follow with a series of smoothing operations, such as learning a linear regression with a sliding window and applying the Savitzky-Golay smoothing.
-The details can be found in the App.~\ref{app:vel_estimation}.\looseness=-1
+For velocity, acceleration and angular velocity, we employ the \emph{central difference method} ~\citep{swanson1992central}.
+To further reduce noise, generated by the imperfections in the tracking pipeline, we follow with a series of smoothing operations, such as learning a linear regression with a sliding window and applying the Savitzky-Golay smoothing.
+The details can be found in \app{app:vel_estimation}. \looseness = -1

-Since the generated videos may contain artifacts that prohibit further analysis, e.g. objects' permanence, jittering, or absence of movement, we discard such samples and keep track of the \emph{discard rate} for each model.\looseness=-1